elsampsa/valkka-examples/docs/intro.rst

 Valkka examples, i.e. the python3 code is MIT licensed.

 The underlying cpp library is open source software, licensed under the GNU Affero General Public License.
-We also offer other licenses (mostly LGPL).
+On request, we can also offer other licenses (mostly LGPL).
 Check out also the Valkka library cpp project site `here. <https://github.com/elsampsa/valkka-core>`_